 TradeSmart Commodity margin calculator helps you to get an idea on how much is the span and exposure margin required for trading in commodity derivatives.

 The TradeSmart commodity margin calculator helps you to understand how much money your trading account should have so that your orders can be executed seamlessly.
 You can plan out your risk and loss margin and make a careful trading strategy.

 Unlike the futures and options margin, which is used to hedge against losses, the commodity margin is the minimum amount that allows a trader to participate in exchanging a commodity for money.
-There is an initial margin and maintenance margin in commodity trading, which you can find out from the calculator.
+There is an initial margin and maintenance margin in Start Trading in Commodities, which you can find out from the calculator.